npgeorge/twitter-bounty/README.md

 ## How it Works

 Use this app to sort, gather, and send a message to a database of your Twitter followers.
 Sort your follower database with 8 unique parameters.
 Export your followers to a CSV file.

-## Developer Version - Google Colab
+### Mass Messaging
+Choose how many followers you'd like to reach.
+Choose a parameter to prioritize them by.
+Filter by location if you so choose.
+Write a message and inform your twitterverse followers.
+Twitter only allows 1000 DM's to be sent per day.With large amounts of followers, this can take a while.
+Feel free to set it and forget it.
+This app was designed on a timer with Twitter Rate Limits built in.

+### Export to CSV
+Export your followers from a pre-sorted database to a CSV file.
+Load time is approximately ~ 1 min 30 secs per every 5000 followers, patience is key!

+## User Guidelines

 Users need to ensure they have "Read, write, and Direct Messages" enabled on their app tokens.
 [Twitter Apps](https://developer.twitter.com/en/apps "Twitter Apps")